Not really a blog, just some stuff that a future me might need to remember one day.

 simple ad-hoc queries and updates.
 I don’t feel quite so at home using

-but once you find your way around and tweak it
+the mysql CLI as psql but once you find your way around and tweak it

 a little its usable enough.